woohoolabs/zen/README.md

 $container = new RuntimeContainer(new CompilerConfig());
 ```

-Please note that it is only suitable for development purposes, because its implementation is rather slow.
+Please note that it is only suitable for development purposes, because its implementation is extremely slow.
 Technically,
 it compiles a container in memory during runtime and then `eval`s it.
 It's ridiculous I know...

 ### Scalar injection